steadylearner/react-easy-markdown/README.md

 [Website](https://www.steadylearner.com/ "Website")
 ```

-But having default value solves the problem of showing **null** title when users forget to define it or when third party data doesn't have it.
+But having default value solves the problem of showing **null** title when users forget to define it or when third party data doesn't send it.

 ## Install